Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-to-detailed.md

 ---
-title: "COMSOL Tutorial: Topology Optimization of MEMS Sensor"
+title: "COMSOL Tutorial for MEMS Sensor Topology Optimization: A Step-by-Step Guide"
 date: 2023-10-02T08:30:00+09:00
 category: FEA
 tag: Projects
 header:
   teaser: /assets/images/to/teaser.jpg
 ---
+> Explore our detailed COMSOL tutorial on MEMS sensor topology optimization.
+Learn how to enhance nanomechanical sensors' performance in our step-by-step guide.

 ## Introduction
 In the dynamic realm of nanotechnology, microelectromechanical systems (MEMS) nanomechanical sensors have become essential tools for detecting chemicals and biomolecules with unparalleled sensitivity and specificity.
 Piezoresistive readout-based nanomechanical sensors, in particular, are notable for their ability to function in opaque liquid environments and eliminate the need for laser alignment, thereby facilitating in situ detection of various biomolecules.
 However, they face challenges such as low signal-to-noise ratios and sensitivity limitations, necessitating innovative solutions and optimizations.